geekdada/DeepLopener_PRO/README.md

 You can launch DeepL through this Google chrome extension and replace the texts that you want to translate with translation results keepking the original style.
 On pdf, this extension displays a frame showing translated sentences.
-**This is a real page translation GoogleChrome extension that uses DeepL PRO!**
+**This is a whole page translation GoogleChrome extension that uses DeepL PRO!**

 # Install